armetiz/LeezyPheanstalkBundle/README.markdown

 **Note:**

 ```
-When you flush a tube, it will be remove from the beanstalkd server.
+When you flush a tube, it will be removed from the beanstalkd server.
 ```

 ### List available tubes.